 Yes, we can help you understand the existing contracts and the future implications this will bear, we will cover this during our planning stage.

 The payments will continue to be the responsibility of the Workers Compensation Insurer at the time of the injury.

 Yes.
-We can guide you on every step of the way.
+We can guide you every step of the way.

-When businesses are changing owners, we will work with the other parties legal representatives to calculate any rent, lease agreements, strata fees, employee entitlements (i.e. annual leave), outstanding invoices and anything else of note.
+When businesses are changing owners, we will work with the other party’s legal representatives to calculate any rent, lease agreements, strata fees, employee entitlements (i.e. annual leave), outstanding invoices, and anything else of note.

 At settlement, everything will be taken care of and the businesses will have a clean slate.

 If you are buying or selling residential property, buying or selling commercial or industrial property, buying your first home, transferring property ownership and titles, or have property law questions and need legal advice, you will need a licensed property Conveyancer or Solicitor – Call our friendly team who are waiting to help you.

 Yes, at HLC our team is experienced in all stages of retail and commercial leasing which affects both landlords and tenants throughout all stages of the process.